stanleyfok/color-to-name/README.md

 <img src="https://raw.githubusercontent.com/stanleyfok/color-to-name/master/imgs/usage.png"/>

 Please note that the color preview may not be as accurate as the real color.
-It depends if your terminal support 24-bit true color.
+It depends if your terminal supports 24-bit true color.
 Please refer to: https://github.com/chalk/chalk#256-and-truecolor-color-support

 ### API